Meet the HAR Bunnies!

 While a rabbit is being cared for by Humane Animal Rescue, the Bunny Buddies are their best friends.
 Bunny Buddies groom and exercise the rabbits, supervise the bunny romps, take bunnies to offsite events and give the bunnies love and attention until they find their fur-ever homes.

 Become a Foster Parent

-Fostering a bunny is incredibly rewarding because when you foster you help the WPHS by providing the added space needed to preserve the lives of the most fragile and at-risk animals.
+Fostering a bunny is incredibly rewarding because when you foster you help Humane Animal Rescue by providing the added space needed to preserve the lives of the most fragile and at-risk animals.
 All potential foster parents must meet certain requirements, complete a survey, and allow a Humane Officer to visit your home.
 If you are interested in opening your home and fostering a bunny, start by visiting the foster page.